leerikss/barcode-decoder/README.md

 ## Run
 ```
 java -jar target/screenshot-decoder-1.0.0-full.jar
+- Notice that due to a clipboard persistence bug in X11-based operating systems, the decoded string
+will not stay in the clipboard once the application quits.
+One workaraound is to not click "Ok"
+on the popup before you've pasted the decoded code from the clipboard
 ```
 ## Optional I: Wrap the jar into one single executable shell script
 ```